 Who Was John R. Williams, Sr.?

 Dr. John R. Williams, Sr. was a physician, medical scientist, hobby enthusiast in the arts and sciences, humanitarian, arborist, author and contributor to the civic and cultural betterment of greater Rochester.
-His life was devoted to scientific research, medical practice and voluntary efforts to improve the cultural and educational environment of his fellow men.
+His life was devoted to scientific research, medical practice, and voluntary efforts to improve the cultural and educational environment of his community.

-He was working in conjunction with the University of Toronto Medical School when Dr. Frederick C. Banting made his discovery of insulin there in 1923.
-As a result, Dr. Williams became the first physician in this country to use this new aid for diabetic patients.
+He was working in conjunction with the University of Toronto Medical School when Dr. Frederick C. Banting made his discovery of insulin there in 1922.
+As a result, Dr. Williams became the first physician in this country to use this new treatment for diabetic patients.
 He was named to the consulting staff of Eli Lilly & Co., the designated manufacturer of commercial insulin.

 After undergoing extensive renovation in 1979, the Health Sciences Library was dedicated in memory of Dr. John R. Williams, Sr.